flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 - Your public webserver (Linux)
 - A cheap low key VPS with dedicated IP (few specs, use the cheapest you can get: 1 or 2 cores, 1-4GB RAM.) i.e. https://lowendbox.com
 - OR: A small home server, instead of the cheap VPS.

+  > Important: have ISP VNC console access at your host, for both servers.
+If SSH somehow is locked out, you need VNC access.
+  > If you are locked out from SSH, type in the VNC console: `tailscale down`
+  > This gives you access again.

 ## Benefits